ChangeMyFile - Free Online File ConverterChangeMyFile

 Trusted by thousands of users worldwide

-Convert TXT to CSV – Import Text Data to Spreadsheets
+Convert TXT to CSV - Transform Text into Structured Data

 Step 1: Upload your files